Mitsubishi 3000GT: 1997–2000 (Series 3)

 The 1997-2000 3000GTs are separated by pre- or post-facelift.
 Slower sales in the American sports car market led to the major facelift plans for 1997 being abandoned.
 Minor cosmetic changes were implemented instead including a new front bumper and rainbow-shaped arched type wing.

 In 1999, the car received its last exterior makeover facelift; with the new aggressive front bumper, headlamps, turn signals and sail panels.
 A true inverted airfoil spoiler coined the "Combat Wing" only for the 1999 VR-4 were used to distinguish it from previous models.
 Non-Turbo models did not receive the "Combat Wing" and kept the arched spoiler from the pre-facelift.
 1999 was the final year the 3000GT was available in the U.S. market.
 With sales slowing to a trickle and new side impact regulations looming, production for the Japanese domestic market finally ceased in 2000.
 A last two cars were sold the following year.
-In a test by Popular Mechanics the 1999 3000GT VR-4 ran a 13.44 seconds quarter mile (~402 m) at 101.7 mph.
+In a test by Popular Mechanics the USDM 1999 3000GT VR-4 ran a 13.44 seconds quarter mile (~402 m) at 101.7 mph.